 There are also some people who are at higher risk of developing cervical cancer.
 Other risk factors for cervical cancer include:

 Although certain factors can increase a woman's risk for developing cervical cancer, they do not necessarily always cause the cancer.

 In Australia, women aged 25 to 74 years of age are advised to have a cervical cancer screening test every 5 years.
 Cervical screening aims to check for the presence of HPV.

 Australia transitioned from a PAP smear system to a HPV-based system in 2017 because the previous system failed to detect certain types of cervical cancer.
 The new HPV-based system is superior and more reliable.

 HPV Vaccination Program

 Since 2007 in Australia, you can also be vaccinated against HPV, reducing the risk of both infection and cervical cancer.
-This vaccine provides more than 90% protection against cervical cancer.
+This vaccine provides more than 90% protection against cancer of the cervix.
 It reduces the risk not 100% but almost completely.